ProSource | 6/7/2016 | Expert Advice

 Rustic: Simple fabrics, sans busy prints, and throw pillows in linen, jute or sisal have a rustic appeal.
 Sturdy, hardworking fabrics have a place here, too.
 Think canvas, burlap and denim, and simple patterns of stripes or flannel for a perfectly rustic space.

 Country: Hand woven and handmade textiles speak to a country design.
 Rag rugs and patchwork quilts are indicative of this theme.
 Patterns might be floral, checked or striped, just remember to keep it simple for a true, clean country space.

 Rustic: Furniture in a rustic design is marked by unfinished, weathered wood that shows natural blemishes.
 Soft, well-worn leather is another welcome addition in this style of room.

 Country: Antique furniture is very common in a country design.
 Comfort is key here, as well.
 Choose soft, oversized seating that feels welcoming and unfussy.

 Cabinets, Countertops And Fixtures

-Rustic: For a decidedly rustic style kitchen, choose elements like a stainless steel farmhouse sink, shaker cabinets, granite or marble countertops, antique metal faucets and a subway tile backsplash.
+Rustic: For a decidedly rustic style kitchen, choose elements like a stainless steel farmhouse sink, shaker cabinets, granite, quartz or raw material countertops, antique metal faucets and a subway tile backsplash.